-In Africa, success against AIDS: School of Public Health reviews decade of increasingly effective treatmentJanuary 17th, 2013 in HIV & AIDS /
+In Africa, success against AIDS: School of Public Health reviews decade of increasingly effective treatmentJanuary 17th, 2013 by Alvin Powell in HIV & AIDS /

 When PEPFAR was announced, Harvard School of Public Health (HSPH) researchers were in a unique position to respond because they’d already begun research programs and had partnerships with three African nations, according to David Hunter, HSPH’s dean for academic affairs.
 Credit: Katherine Taylor/Harvard Staff Photographer

 Harvard AIDS researchers gathered at the Harvard School of Public Health (HSPH) last Thursday to mark 10 years of work under a key federal anti-AIDS program that has been instrumental in stemming the tide of a disease that once threatened to destroy entire societies.

 PEPFAR, the President's Emergency Plan for AIDS Relief, began in 2003 and provided support at a critical stage of the global epidemic.
 At the time, a new generation of drugs was working miracles in industrialized countries but remained unavailable in poor countries, where AIDS raged unchecked.